 Backend Developer vs Frontend – differences and responsibilities

-Observing what people write in search engines and how conversations during IT events look like, often a lot of controversies exist among young employees associated with software companies, which divides them into front and backend developers.
+Observing what people write in search engines and how conversations during IT events look like, a lot of controversies exist often among young employees associated with software companies that distinguish between a backend developer vs fronted developer.
 The most sensible method of division is to introduce a clear antagonism with regard to what individual professionals do.
 So:

 – The backend developer is responsible for the functional layer – it is up to him how the website works.